mpflynnx/c-programming/docs/unions.md

 ```

 ### Anonymous unions
 Introduced in C11.
-Anonymous unions exist only inside another union or struct.
+Anonymous unions exist only inside another union or `struct`.
 It has no union tag or variables assigned to it.

 **Example**
 ```c